Many or all companies we feature compensate us. Compensation and editorial

 Variable rates, which are only offered by private lenders, change over time based on a market rate, such as the LIBOR or the federal funds rate.

-The new interest rate applies for the reset period, which can be a month, several months or a year.
-For example, interest on a variable-rate student loan with a term length of 20 years with an annual reset period would be recalculated every year and would apply for the following 12 months.
+The new interest rate applies for the reset period, which can be a month, several months, or a year.
+For example, interest on a variable-rate student loan with a term length of 20 years with an annual reset period would be recalculated every year and applied for the following 12 months.

-Rates might go up or down or remain unchanged depending on economic conditions, the lender’s costs, and prevailing interest rates.
+Rates might increase, decrease, or remain unchanged depending on economic conditions, the lender’s costs, and prevailing interest rates.

 Pros